zsteinkamp/steinkamp.us/pages/posts/2024-07-27_why-did-the-runner-cross-the-road.md

 ## Background

 I'm mostly a trail runner.
 The biggest dangers on a trail are snakes, twisted ankles, mountain lions, and mountain bikers.
-I will still run on the road at least once a week, mostly due to my whims and sometimes schedule pressure, despite the 2+ ton cars and trucks going 20-40mph past me.
+These things can be real problems but are minor compared with the dangers we face running on roads.

+Out on the asphalt rivers, we have to contend with multi-ton behemouths whizzing by 20-40mph faster than us, piloted by people with varying skills and attention levels.
+Any coming together spells quick death or serious injury to the runner, and _maybe_ a trip to the body shop for the vehicle.

 I commuted by bike for several years, and was really surprised to observe that a LOT of drivers are looking at their phones while they are driving.
 It seemed that fully 1/3 of people would drive with a phone in their hand, spending more time looking at the screen than at what was happening around them.
 This really taught me to be weary of other drivers and _never_ assume they are paying attention.